-California has the largest number and percentage of homeless individuals in the state.
+California has the largest number and percentage of homeless individuals in the nation.
 We have the lowest percentage of homeowners of any state in the country.
-We have the oldest kids living at home with their parents.
+We have the oldest children living at home with their parents.
 Roughly 33% of renters spend half their income on housing.
 Not only is this costing our economy billions, Delaine understands that it is just plain wrong to force so many families into poverty when it is a fixable solution.
 We must:

 Build One Million Additional Housing Units in the Next Four Years, Focusing Near Transit Hubs - Most studies show we need 3.5 million new housing units by 2025.
 We are currently building fewer than 100,000 units a year.
 We can do better.
 Back in 1986 we built over 300,000 units a year and Delaine knows we can get there again.
 We must: